danyaberezun/KEEPs/README.md

 ```

 If we would like to write an extension that will draw chart in another
-way, than it may looks like this:
+way, then it may look like this:

 ```Kotlin
 fun <A> Chart<A>.myDraw(chartData: A): Unit =